What Happens If I Don't Pay Property Taxes in Maine?

 Tax Deed States

-In some places, if the homeowner doesn't pay off the debt, the taxing authority sells the home.
-But the purchaser might not get the deed to the property right away.
+In some states, the taxing authority sells the home if the homeowner doesn't pay off the debt.
+However, the purchaser might not get the deed to the property immediately.
 Sometimes, a redemption period must expire before the buyer gets the deed.

 Tax Lien States